 For the rest of the day, my daughters and I toured different areas of the city.
 We walked across the Brooklyn Bridge, went for a delicious dinner at a Mediterranean restaurant in the Chelsea area, then wandered in and out of some sweet shops and thrift stores.

 As we made our way around the city from subway to subway, we started talking to a group of musicians who play the hand drums on the C train.
-As we were exchanging pleasantries, another gentleman made his way over and began to talk with us.
-It was clear that he was not fluent in English but he tried his best, and wow, did he have a smile!
+As we exchanged pleasantries, another gentleman made his way over and began talking with us.
+Clearly, he was not fluent in English, but he tried his best, and wow, did he have a smile!
 Whether you believe it or not, a person’s smile reveals so much.
 This man’s smile was beyond authentic and kind.
-He just genuinely wanted to be a part of the conversation, and so naturally, he was.
+He genuinely wanted to be a part of the conversation, so naturally, he was.

 We all got on the C train together and had the pleasure of listening to the musicians perform.
-Before we knew it though, they were jumping off the train to run to their next location.
-The other gentleman and I however, drummed up a conversation of our own.
-Our small talk soon revealed that he was in the city visiting his girlfriend, and that he was Franco-Dominican living in Montreal.
+Before we knew it, though, they were jumping off the train to run to their next location.
+However, the other gentleman and I drummed up a conversation of our own.
+Our small talk soon revealed that he was in the city visiting his girlfriend and that he was Franco-Dominican living in Montreal.
 So, you know what’s coming.
 Yes, the French chatter began!

 My second language is French.
-I grew up speaking French and every single chance I get to speak, I speak.
+I grew up speaking French, and I speak every chance I get to speak.
 So, we gabbed about my daughters, what they are doing in NYC, where they were born, his girlfriend, and what it must be like to travel back and forth between Montreal and NYC.
-My eldest daughter is working hard to gain back the French she had learned as a small child, so she too, added her French flair to the conversation.
-We gabbed and gabbed and gabbed, until it was time for us to say goodbye.
+My eldest daughter is working hard to regain the French she had learned as a small child, so she also added her French flair to the conversation.
+We gabbed and gabbed and gabbed until it was time for us to say goodbye.

 « Au revoir, monsieur !
 C’était un vrai plaisir ! »